andydo1122/Neural-Network/README.txt

-// Learning and testing a Neural Network
+// Learning and testing a Neural Network.
+// Credit to Dave Miller